So, you've heard about Liverpool, the nightlife, the people, and the dam right good vibe that sets us apart from any other city in the UK.

 More of a diverse drinking hotspot here in Liverpool with a big range of venues catering for all your age categories, music genres and drinking requirements.
 Hosting some of Liverpool's legendary venues including Liverpool's Krazy House (student super club), Pop worlds 80s bar (busy on a Monday night for the mid-week drinkers), Camel Club (popular urban venue) and Liverpool's well known O'neils pub for some Irish banter and live music.
 We suggest you start at the bottom of Wood street and work your way up, once you get to the top you'll be on Concert Square pictured above.
 Sort of a mini Liverpool pub crawl.

 Another place you might want to try is over on the Albert Dock, great river views if you fancy a bit of sightseeing on your first visit to Liverpool.
-Check out Circo Bar and Pan America, classed as Liverpool's trendy and up market patch, loads of glamour and young professionals, and dress to impress is a must or you'll just look out of place.
-Overall, good pre-clubbing location then get yourself over to Concert Square or Mathew Street.
+Check out Circo Bar, Gusto and Pan America, classed as Liverpool's trendy and up market patch loads of glamour and young professionals, and dress to impress is a must or you'll just look out of place.
+Overall, good pre-clubbing location with some good bar & restaurants if your out for a group meal then get yourself over to Concert Square or Mathew Street.
 Or maybe head over to the near by Liverpool ONE and check out the trendy Palm Sugar bar or have a night in Liverpool's glamorous Playground nightclub, popular celebrity hotspot.

 If you fancy some hardcore late night after hour clubbing then head to Eberle Street, Liverpool's popular after hour clubbing strip and popular gay & friendly drinking hotspot, just up the road from Mathew Street.
 Super Club Garlands 11pm - 4am and then G bar nightclub or Passion nightclub... drinking and dancing till 7am in the morning, loads of funky house and electro music.
 Expect a strict door policy so don't be surprised if you get turned away if your in a big group.